fwextensions/fwlib/README.md

 The [`underscore.js`][9] library provides a large number of handy utilities, including implementations for functions like `forEach()`, `map()` and `reduce()`, which are supported in modern browsers but not in the Fireworks JS engine.
 It also includes a simple but powerful templating engine.

 The code is a slightly modified version of the 1.4.3 release of `underscore.js`.
-It uses `define()` to create the module instead of exporting a global, and the functions that rely on `setTimeout()` have been removed, since that function is not available within Fireworks.
+It uses `define()` to create the module instead of exporting a global, and the functions that rely on `setTimeout()` have been overridden to throw errors, since that function is not available within Fireworks.

+The library has also been patched so that `_.has()` uses the `in` operator instead of `hasOwnProperty()` when checking for properties on native objects, which don't correctly support `hasOwnProperty()`.

+In addition to the standard Underscore methods like `_.isFunction()`, there are equivalent methods for all native Fireworks types, like `_.isImage()`, which can be useful when filtering the selection.
+Note that ``_.isGroup()` will return false if the group is actually a smart shape, and `_.isSmartShape()` will return true in that case.

+A `_.createObject()` method has also been added to the Underscore module.
+This is a polyfill for the ES5 `Object.create()` method, based on the [`es5-shim`][11] library.
+It takes a prototype object as its first parameter, which is set as the prototype of the new object it returns.
+It takes an object as an optional second parameter.
+Any properties on that parameter will be copied to the new object before it's returned.

 [Documentation][10]